Contents

 What is Amazon Web Services (AWS)?

-Amazon Web Services (AWS) is a subsidiary of [[amazon|Amazon]] that provides on-demand [[cloud-computing|cloud computing]] platforms and APIs to individuals, companies, and governments, on a metered, pay-as-you-go basis.
-With its [[aws-ec2|EC2]] service, AWS revolutionized the way companies think about [[infrastructure|infrastructure]] and [[scalability|scalability]].
-Today, AWS is the largest [[cloud-computing|cloud computing]] platform in the world, with a vast array of services and features that cater to different needs and use cases.
+Amazon Web Services (AWS) is a subsidiary of Amazon that provides on-demand cloud computing platforms and APIs to individuals, companies, and governments, on a metered, pay-as-you-go basis.
+With its EC2 service, AWS revolutionized the way companies think about infrastructure and scalability.
+Today, AWS is the largest cloud computing platform in the world, with a vast array of services and features that cater to different needs and use cases.

 What are the benefits of using AWS?

-One of the main benefits of using AWS is its [[scalability|scalability]] and [[flexibility|flexibility]].
-With AWS, companies can quickly scale up or down to meet changing demands, without having to worry about [[infrastructure|infrastructure]] costs.
-Additionally, AWS provides a wide range of services and features that cater to different needs and use cases, including [[machine-learning|machine learning]], [[artificial-intelligence|artificial intelligence]], and [[internet-of-things|Internet of Things]] (IoT).
-For example, [[aws-iot|AWS IoT]] provides a managed cloud service that allows connected devices to interact with the cloud and other devices.
+One of the main benefits of using AWS is its scalability and flexibility.
+With AWS, companies can quickly scale up or down to meet changing demands, without having to worry about infrastructure costs.
+Additionally, AWS provides a wide range of services and features that cater to different needs and use cases, including machine learning, artificial intelligence, and Internet of Things (IoT).
+For example, AWS IoT provides a managed cloud service that allows connected devices to interact with the cloud and other devices.

 How secure is AWS?

 Security and compliance are top priorities for AWS, with a wide range of features and services available to help companies protect their data and applications.
-For example, [[aws-iam|IAM]] provides a robust identity and access management system, while [[aws-cognito|Cognito]] provides a scalable user identity and access management service.
-Additionally, AWS provides a range of [[compliance|compliance]] services, including [[aws-config|Config]] and [[aws-cloudwatch|CloudWatch]], to help companies meet regulatory requirements.
+For example, IAM provides a robust identity and access management system, while Cognito provides a scalable user identity and access management service.
+Additionally, AWS provides a range of compliance services, including Config and CloudWatch, to help companies meet regulatory requirements.

 What are the different types of AWS services?

-AWS provides a wide range of services, including [[aws-ec2|EC2]], [[aws-s3|S3]], and [[aws-lambda|Lambda]].
+AWS provides a wide range of services, including EC2, S3, and Lambda.
 These services can be used to build a wide range of applications, from simple websites to complex enterprise applications.
-Additionally, AWS provides a range of [[machine-learning|machine learning]] and [[artificial-intelligence|artificial intelligence]] services, including [[aws-sagemaker|SageMaker]] and [[aws-rekognition|Rekognition]].
-AWS also provides a range of [[internet-of-things|Internet of Things]] (IoT) services, including [[aws-iot|AWS IoT]] and [[aws-greengrass|Greengrass]].
+Additionally, AWS provides a range of machine learning and artificial intelligence services, including SageMaker and Rekognition.
+AWS also provides a range of Internet of Things (IoT) services, including AWS IoT and Greengrass.

 How do I get started with AWS?

 Getting started with AWS is easy, with a range of resources and services available to help you get started.
-For example, the [[aws-website|AWS website]] provides a range of tutorials and guides, including the [[aws-getting-started|AWS Getting Started]] guide.
-Additionally, AWS provides a range of [[aws-training|training]] and [[aws-certifications|certifications]] programs, including [[aws-developer-associate|AWS Developer Associate]] and [[aws-solutions-architect-associate|AWS Solutions Architect Associate]].
-You can also sign up for a free [[aws-account|AWS account]] and start using AWS services today.
+For example, the AWS website provides a range of tutorials and guides, including the AWS Getting Started guide.
+Additionally, AWS provides a range of training and certifications programs, including AWS Developer Associate and AWS Solutions Architect Associate.
+You can also sign up for a free AWS account and start using AWS services today.

 What is the future of AWS and cloud computing?

-The future of AWS and [[cloud-computing|cloud computing]] is exciting and rapidly evolving, with many new technologies and innovations on the horizon.
-For example, [[aws-is-looking-to-advance|AWS is looking to advance]] its [[machine-learning|machine learning]] and [[artificial-intelligence|artificial intelligence]] capabilities, with new services and features such as [[aws-sagemaker|SageMaker]] and [[aws-rekognition|Rekognition]].
-Additionally, AWS is investing heavily in [[quantum-computing|quantum computing]], with a new service called [[aws-braket|Braket]].
+The future of AWS and cloud computing is exciting and rapidly evolving, with many new technologies and innovations on the horizon.
+For example, AWS is looking to advance its machine learning and artificial intelligence capabilities, with new services and features such as SageMaker and Rekognition.
+Additionally, AWS is investing heavily in quantum computing, with a new service called Braket.

 How does AWS compare to other cloud computing platforms?

-AWS has a significant market share in the [[cloud-computing|cloud computing]] market, with many companies and organizations using AWS services.
-According to a report by [[gartner|Gartner]], AWS is the largest [[cloud-computing|cloud computing]] platform in the world, with a market share of over 30%.
-Additionally, AWS has a strong presence in the [[machine-learning|machine learning]] and [[artificial-intelligence|artificial intelligence]] markets, with many companies using AWS services such as [[aws-sagemaker|SageMaker]] and [[aws-rekognition|Rekognition]].
+AWS has a significant market share in the cloud computing market, with many companies and organizations using AWS services.
+According to a report by Gartner, AWS is the largest cloud computing platform in the world, with a market share of over 30%.
+Additionally, AWS has a strong presence in the machine learning and artificial intelligence markets, with many companies using AWS services such as SageMaker and Rekognition.